vfarcic/devops24/manuscript/06-jenkins-setup.md

     repository:  https://kubernetes-charts.storage.googleapis.com
 ```

-The `requirements.yaml` file lists all the dependencies of out Chart.
+The `requirements.yaml` file lists all the dependencies of our Chart.
 Since all we need is Jenkins, it is the only requirement we specified.

 Typically, we'd define our Chart and use `requirements.yaml` to add the dependencies our application needs.
 However, this use-case is a bit different.
 We do not have a Chart or, to be more precise, we did not define even a single YAML file in templates.
 All we want is to install Jenkins, customized to serve our needs.